 And as much as I like holiday food, I'm ready for something filling and wholesome.
 Snow day food.
 Sitting around watching movies in wool socks kind of food.
 This is Boxing Day food.
 And I think it is the best kind.

 I wanted a hearty and rich chilli.
 A chilli that simmers all day and gets richer and deeper as it cooks.
 To keep this chili plant-basted I used black beans and lentils.
 For richness - I took a page from my husband's playbook and added a hearty dark stout-style beer to the simmering pot.

 Stout adds a deep rich flavor.
 Similar to the effect of using a beef broth, that little bit of stout will develop some of that meaty flavour you might feel missing from vegetarian chilli.

 In an attempt to capture the meaty texture my family loves in a good chilli - I threw in a scoop of quinoa at the end and crossed my fingers.
 I hoped the quinoa would help thicken the chili without getting mushy.
 The quinoa held up fabulously.
 Great texture.
 Even a day or two later, the chili was just right.

 Lentils and quinoa give this vegetarian chilli a "meat-like" texture

 Adding beer to chilli is something my husband does to this classic with "man-chili".
 So I thought I would give this a try.
 I wanted a "meaty" chilli.
-A dark, bitter beer adds an amazing depth of flavour which I always thought was wonderful with a meat based chilli.
-But here, in a pot of lentils it does magical things.
-The texture of the lentils - and yes, I recommend you use both kinds – and the quinoa give this chilli a very meaty texture.
+A dark, bitter beer adds an amazing depth of flavor which I always thought was wonderful with a meat-based chili.
+But here, in a pot of lentils, it does magical things.
+The texture of the lentils - and the quinoa give this chilli a very meaty texture.
 Adding the stout just feels hearty and good.
 Who knew a lentil chilli could be so good?